dpopkin/DVLA/README.md

 1. Finding the issue and exploiting it without looking at the code.
 2. Figuring out why it broke (you can then look at the code).
 3. Creating a fix.
-- Afterwards, you can read the solution files to find out if you had the right idea on the issue.
-The file structure is as follows: `challenge{{challenge_number}}.md`.
+- Afterwards, you can read my [blog](https://dpopkin.github.io/) where I cover the issues in detail (or use it if you are stumped).